Updated: Jun 22

 If you commit to learning more about the challenges that face our wildlife, you'll see there's so much to learn, and so much to help with.
 Follow conservation accounts, read articles, and share what you've learned widely.
 You'll find that many animals face some of the same threats - climate change, habitat loss, lack of food, and interactions with human activities.
 That means that by making individual changes to solve these problems, you're actually helping hundreds of species survive.
 This is the most valuable thing you can start doing today.

 There's no way we will be able to address the extinction crisis in time without policies, enforcement, and government partnerships.
 That means that our political representatives must know how important this issue is to us!
 Give them a call, send an email, or write them a letter so they know they must take immediate action.
-When the times comes to cast your vote, make sure you're choosing a leader that sees the value in our wildlife.
+When the time comes to cast your vote, make sure you're choosing a leader that sees the value in our wildlife.

 I've committed my life to protecting endangered species, meaning that for me, world wildlife day is every single day.
 But we don't need you to commit your entire life, we just need millions of people dedicated to saving wildlife in an imperfect way.
 Maybe that's one of these tips, maybe it's something else.
 No matter what, we can all do something today that helps save our wildlife.